dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-post.md

   //PRIVATE HELPER FUNCTION
   //Helper method that generates a Universally Unique Identifier
-  //this method is used for the idempotency Key used in the request headers of the POST request.
+  //this method is used for the Idempotency Key used in the request headers of the POST request.
   //For the purposes of this exercise, it returns a constant, but in practice it should return unique identifiers func generateUUID() : Text {
     "UUID-123456789";